Régiment de Hull

-Le Régiment de Hull (RCAC) is a Primary Reserve armoured reconnaissance regiment of the Canadian Army.
+Le Régiment de Hull (RCAC) is a Primary Reserve armoured cavalry regiment of the Canadian Army.
 The regiment is based in the Hull sector of Gatineau, Quebec, near Ottawa, Ontario.
 Active in all aspects of the day-to-day life of Outaouais residents, the unit is the only francophone military presence in the area.

-Regimental Organization
+Regimental organization

-Currently, the regiment is organised into two distinct squadrons: C/S Squadron (Commandement et Services) is made up of the logistical and administrative support staff as well as a holding platoon for new recruits and, D Squadron is the reconnaissance squadron, to which most of the members of the unit belong.
+Currently, the regiment is organised into two distinct squadrons: C/S Squadron (Commandement et Services) is made up of the logistical and administrative support staff as well as a holding platoon for new recruits and, D Squadron is the line squadron, to which most of the members of the unit belong.